marcus-crane/utf9k/content/index.md

 The bulk of it has rolled out but in an attempt to get the bulk of it out the door, I've decided to eject a little early.

-Realistically, I think it should be good to go but if you do notice anything a little wonky, feel free to reach out to me at [wonkiness@utf9k.net](mailto:wonkiness@utf9k.net?subject=I%20noticed%20something%20a%20little%20off)
+Realistically, I think it should be perfectly fine but if you do notice anything a little wonky, feel free to reach out to me at [wonkiness@utf9k.net](mailto:wonkiness@utf9k.net?subject=I%20noticed%20something%20a%20little%20off)

-For those interesting, I'm maintaining a list so I don't forget [here](/todo/)
+For those interested, I'm maintaining a list so I don't forget [here](/todo/)
 {{% /notice %}}

 My name is [Marcus Crane](/about) and you're currently logged on to my personal website.